Flexor Digitorum Longus (FDL) Tendon Transfer to Posterior Tibial Tendon

 Potential Specific Complications

-Weakness in flexion of the toes: Fortunately, this is not clinically significant.
+- Weakness in flexion of the toes: By transferring the main tendon that flexes the toes downward there may be some weakness in this motion.
+Fortunately, this is not rarely clinically significant.
 Post-surgery, the smaller muscles of the foot are now primarily responsible for flexing the 2-5 toes.

-Failure of tendon transfer: If the load is not taken off the area of the transferred tendon, the graft is likely to fail.
+- Failure of tendon transfer: If the load is not taken off the area of the transferred tendon, the graft is likely to fail over time.
 This likeliness is the reason why other procedures are performed to take off the load.

 Edited March 28th, 2018